Aesthetik

 THE ELECTRICITY IN ME [feature]

-a woman believes she’ll be healed from terminal cancer if she reconciles with the son she gave up for adoption
+A woman believes she’ll be healed from terminal cancer if she reconciles with the son she gave up for adoption.

 THE COLOR OF OUR MEMORY [short]

-a near future drama about editing memory to restart a failing friendship
+A near future drama about editing memory to restart a failing friendship.